 - Royal Opera, Covent Garden – Luigi Rossi Orfeo at Sam Wanamaker Playhouse; Monteverdi Il Ritorno di ulisse in patrio at The Roundhouse

 - English National Opera – Handel Partenope and Rodelinda

 - Oper Stuttgart – Handel Alcina; Purcell The Fairy Queen

 - The Hallé; Bournemouth; Tasmania, West Australian, and Adelaide Symphony Orchestras – Handel Messiah

 - Garsington Opera (Mozart Die Zauberflöte) and L’Opéra national du Rhin debuts

-In 1994 Christian founded the Early Opera Company.
+In 1994 Christian founded the Early Opera Company (www.earlyopera.com).
 Notable Handel performances have included Orlando for the South Bank Centre Early Music Festival, Partenope for Buxton and Aldeburgh Festivals, and national tours of Flavio and Susanna.
-EOC appears regularly at the Wigmore Hall and has performed in concert at the Cheltenham Festival, Spitalfields Festival, York Early Music Festival, and Lufthansa Festival.
-In 2010 they performed Pergolesi’s Stabat Mater at the BBC Proms.
+EOC appears regularly at the Wigmore Hall and St John’s Smith Square, and has performed in concert at the Cheltenham Festival, Spitalfields Festival, York Early Music Festival, London Festival of Baroque Music, Kilkenny Arts Festival, and at the BBC Proms.